cdeck3r/cdeck3r.github.io/_posts/2018-07-20-DEE-IoTHackathon.md

 ## Motivation and Goal

-Enabling energy producers and consumers to act locally with each other in a microgrid utilizing software services running directly on inter-connected things or devices, we are able transform physical resources into first-class business objects.
+By enabling energy producers and consumers to act locally with each other in a microgrid utilizing smart software services running directly on inter-connected things or devices, we are able transform physical resources into first-class business objects.

 We believe novel applications will stem from this approach and we want to establish a [laboratory environment](https://dlt-lab.reutlingen-university.de) at the Reutlingen University to study and develop these applications.